thebuildercore/stellarvault/README.md

 Manually allocate tokens to DeFindex vaults, Soroswap LPs, etc.

-OR use the auto-yield optimizer: It scans yield rates and auto-moves funds to the highest APY source.
+Optional use the auto-yield optimizer: It scans yield rates and auto-moves funds to the highest APY source.

 3. Liquid Exit Options